 Honors and Awards

-- 2020 Fellow of the Optical Society of America (OSA)
+- 2021 Fellow of OPTICA (formerly known as the Optical Society of America (OSA))

 - 2020 IEEE Vehicular Technology Society James Evans Avant Garde Award